Oluyemi Fasipe

-Oluyemi Enoch Fasipe (born 4 May 1985) popularly known as Yemi Fasipe or YemieFash is a Nigerian youth advocate, social media influencer, and senior special assistant to the governor of Ondo State on diaspora matters.
+Oluyemi Enoch Fasipe (Yemie Fash) (born 4 May 1985) is a Nigerian media entrepreneur, youth advocate, and public official serving as Chairman of the Ondo State Competition and Consumer Protection Agency (ODCCPA).

-Yemiefash is one of the early advocates of the campaign against police brutality in Nigeria using social media as a tool, while engaging authorities across arms of government with the campaigns tagged; "End SARS", "ReformPoliceNG”.
+Yemie Fash is one of the early advocates of the campaign against police brutality in Nigeria using social media as a tool, while engaging authorities across arms of government with the campaigns tagged; "End SARS", "ReformPoliceNG” in October, 2020.

-He also fight for people’s rights, ensuring he get justice for anyone who deserves justice.
+In 2025 he raised the alarm on his social media over alleged human trafficking of Ondo State youths to Burkina Faso.

 Biography

 Early life and education

-Yemi Fasipe was born in the mid 80s, in Akure South Local Government Area of Ondo State.
+Yemi Fasipe was born on 4 May 1985 in Akure South Local Government Area of Ondo State, Nigeria.
 He originally hails from the ancient town of Ile-Oluji, a city in Ile-Oluji/Okeigbo Local Government Area of Ondo State.

 Yemi Fasipe had his primary school education at Omolere Nursery and Primary School, Akure, 1990-1996, where he obtained his First School Leaving Certificate.

 Yemi moved to Salas Universal College in Akure, 1996-2001, where he obtained his Senior Secondary School Certificate.
 He subsequently proceeded to Adekunle Ajasin University, Akungba Akoko, where he studied and obtained a Bachelor of Science Degree in Business administration.

-Political appointments
+Political Career

 In 2019, Yemie Fasipe was appointed as the special adviser on media and publicity to Honourable Tajudeen Adefisoye, who is a member representing Idanre/Ifedore in the Federal House of Representatives (Nigeria).

 He was later in 2024 appointed as the senior special assistant to the Governor of Ondo State on Diaspora Matters.

+In March of 2026, the Governor of Ondo State, Lucky Aiyedatiwa dismissed all his SSAs, SAs who were serving as his aides during his administration, including Yemie Fash.
+Yemie Fash was later appointed as the Director of Media and Communications for Cityboy Movement, Ondo State Chapter, a few weeks later.